Mission & Objectives

 A growing concern about climate change in many Arab countries has led to the consideration of strategic energy options beyond oil and gas.
-The Arab governments’ and public and private companies’ investments in the Gulf and MENA region have resulted in the expansion and the re-direction of research priorities in universities and educational institutions to meet new market needs.
-More funding is available to develop, adapt, train and prepare for the demands of the new labor markets of green energy businesses and product investments.
+The Arab governments’ along with public and private companies’ investments in the Gulf and MENA region, have resulted in the expansion and the re-direction of research priorities in universities and educational institutions to meet new market needs.
+More funding is available to develop, adapt, train, and prepare for the demands of the new labor markets of green energy businesses and product investments.
 Serious research output relevant to the local market is taking place and is attracting students and faculty to contribute to the development of knowledge at home.
-In published background articles by the UNDP Regional Bureau for Arab States in 2010 as part of Arab climate resilience initiative, energy research and economic development agenda in the Arab world identified three areas of importance for climate change mitigation.
+In published background articles by the UNDP Regional Bureau for Arab States in 2010 as part of the Arab climate resilience initiative, energy research and economic development agenda in the Arab world, three areas of importance for climate change mitigation were identified.

 The identified areas are:

 - Energy supply and alternative energy technologies

 Arab countries began economic reforms to stimulate private investments and to support the transition to a market economy.
 These reforms have also emphasized the redefinition of national and regional research strategies, and the introduction of quality assurance in educational institutions.
 These discussions have affected energy education and research in universities to be directed towards addressing local and regional problems, the need for developing students’ critical thinking skills, and to be more innovative if universities are to enhance the expansion of the green energy and green technology markets in the Arab world.
 The development of renewable products, the availability of research funding, and the offering of green education will lead to accelerated development, affordability, and the adoption of sustainable practices in the areas of energy, manufacturing, and water production.